1 Example programs

 Determines whether some value is a symbol.

-Evaluates the tangent of a number (radians).
+Computes the tangent of a number (radians).

 Selects the third item of a non-empty list.